 Seguin scores in OT, Stars beat Lightning 4-3

+“That’s the worst game we’ve played for a while, so we’ll take it and run,” Stars interim coach Rick Bowness said.”
+Dobby was great.
+We weren’t very good and that’s clear.
+I was very proud how we fought back.”

-After Tampa Bay’s Tyler Johnson missed a shot from close range, Alexander Radulov passed to Seguin, who skated in from left wing boards and got the winner from the low slot.
+After Tampa Bay’s Tyler Johnson missed a shot from close range, Alexander Radulov passed to Seguin, who skated in from left wing boards and got the winner from the low circle.

+“When overtime hits, I kind of have it in my head what I want to do in the shootout,” Seguin said “It was stuck in my head already of what I was thinking of.
+I tried to go high and sure enough I kind of came in on that angle, Instincts just took over.”

 Dallas also got goals from Radulov, Radek Faksa, and Jason Dickinson.
 Khudobin stopped Yanni Gourde‘s shot during a 2-on-none break in the third.